ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 ---
-title: CLI - Use & manage existing and new registries
+title: Use & manage existing and new image registries
-slug: cli/manage-registries
+slug: use-manage-registries
-excerpt: Learn how to use and manage your public and private registries
+excerpt: Learn how to use and manage your public and private image registries
-section: Command Line Interface
+section: General information
-order: 208
+order: 109
-updated: 2023-04-26
+updated: 2023-05-02
 ---

-**Last updated 26th April, 2023.**
+**Last updated 2nd May, 2023.**

 ## Objective